BOOK NOW CALL US

 Proximity benefits: Direct trail access to Emerald Pools and Grotto trailheads.
 On-site dining eliminates the need to leave while charging.
 The Lodge location saves the drive back to Springdale if you’re staying overnight.

 Restaurant and business charging: Additional Level 2 stations exist at various Springdale businesses.
+Many visitors pair in-park charging with a stay at The Dwellings tiny home vacation rentals near Zion to simplify overnight top-ups.
 Use PlugShare or Chargehub to search for real-time status and availability by address.

 Planning Your EV Charging Strategy for Zion